 Rain Gutter Materials

-Aluminum – By contrast, aluminum rain gutters will never rust, although they can corrode if they come in direct contact with metals such as steel, tin or copper.
-While not as durable as some other materials, they still typically last thirty years with proper maintenance.
+Aluminum – Aluminum rain gutters will never rust, although they can corrode if they come in direct contact with metals such as steel, tin or copper.
+While not as durable as some other materials, they can often last thirty years with proper maintenance.
 Their lack of durability, however, can be a problem if a branch falls on them or if a heavy ladder is placed on them, as this could cause them to become deformed and lose their shape.
 They are one of the most inexpensive types of rain gutters available, and they are easier to install than steel and copper gutters because the joints need no soldering.
-They are lightweight, making them easy to ship, and they are available in a variety of colors, often negating the need for them to be painted.
+They are lightweight, making them relatively easy to install, and they are available in a variety of colors, often negating the need for them to be repainted on site.
+Read More

 Stainless Steel – Just as strong as galvanized steel, yet completely rustproof, stainless steel gutters are considered ideal for regions that experience heavy amounts of rain or snow.
 As can be expected, they are more expensive than galvanized steel gutters.

 Cast Iron – often used with heritage properties, cast iron gutters are known for their strength and durability.